Heat exhaustion is a heat-related illness that can occur after you've been exposed to high temperatures, and it often is accompanied by dehydration.

 Treatment for Heat Exhaustion

 If you, or anyone else, has symptoms of heat exhaustion, it's essential to immediately get out of the heat and rest, preferably in an air-conditioned room.
 If you can't get inside, try to find the nearest cool and shady place.

 Other recommended strategies include:

-- Drink plenty of fluid (avoid caffeine and alcohol).
+- Drink plenty of fluids, especially sports drinks to replace lost salt (avoid caffeine and alcohol).

 - Remove any tight or unnecessary clothing.

 - Take a cool shower, bath, or sponge bath.